tahczeban/CANADIAN_REAL_ESTATE_PRICES/README.md

 - How does household income determine housing selection and location?-linear reg/TBD

 - How does immigration effect the residential property price index across Canada?TBD

+## **Additional Questions:**

+- How does crime rates effect provincial population/housing prices?

+- How does secondary school availability effect population/house prices?

+- How does provincial greenhouse gas effect population/house prices?

 ## **We chose this question because:**